 This investigation was the best kind of study to perform, being double-blinded and containing a placebo.
 But it suffered from a large dropout rate.
 At the beginning of the study, there were 68 people but by the end, only 34 people finished.
 In other words, 50% of the people did not complete the study.
 This is a testimony to how difficult it is to stay with a weight management program.
 Another problem was that no group only took the GOLO release supplement – without the lifestyle program.
 This begs the question: would you get the same benefits if you took the supplement by itself -without dieting?
 While reductions in blood sugar and lipids might be expected, weight loss would probably not occur without also eating fewer calories.

 GOLO Release vs. Weight Watchers

-Weight watchers ( now called “WW”) has been around since the business started in 1963.
+Weight Watchers ( now called “WW”) has existed since the business started in 1963.
 That longevity is a testament to its popularity and effectiveness.
 Weightwatchers even has even branched out to include their own brand of protein powders and other products.
 Clinical studies have also revealed the effectiveness of the program too.
 Given the popularity of both programs, no studies comparing GOLO to Weight Watchers could be located.
 So it's not known which weight loss protocol is superior.

 GOLO Release vs. NutriSystem